Tenure Flag Officers

 4. The highest permanent grade will be O-7 as of October 1, 20XX.
 Officers may assume higher temporary grades automatically with the position filled.

 One problem with proposal #3 is that political leaders and service chiefs would lack flexibility with flag officer assignments if all can remain until age 62.
 If a four-star officer is not doing well, there are few other slots to move him.
 It may also be difficult to promote promising young officers to key positions.
 The solution is to allow flag officers to be "demoted" by moving them to less prominent positions.
 This is possible if all flag officers remain O-7s and wear stars depending on their assignment, clearly defined each year by recommendation #1.
 This simplifies paperwork, eliminates the odd "frocking" game, eliminates time-in-grade retirement problems, and reduces political games.

 The Senate must still approve promotions to O-7, and should retain the right to approve four-star assignments.
 However, the pressure game played by Senators to deny promotions to officers who fail to heed their demands causes turmoil.
 Careers of distinguished officers are often ruined because a single Senator is unhappy with the outcome of a contract, investigation, or action, so they personally block their promotion to O-8, O-9, or O-10.
 However, if flag officers remain O-7s, promotions cannot be blocked.
 This proposal will allow a flag officer to be "demoted" by moving him to a lower position to appease a powerful Congressmen or political group.
 While this should be uncommon, it is far better than the current practice of forcing flag officers to retire.
-A few years after the political storm has passed, he may be quietly moved to a higher position where they wear more stars.
+A few years after the political storm has passed, he may be quietly moved to a higher position and wear more stars.